Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Introduction

 \section{Introduction}

-In this era of big data, deep learning (DL) has reported astonishing results for different tasks in computer vision.
-In particular, for the task of image classification, a major breakthrough has been reported in the setting of supervised learning.
-In this context, majority of methods are based on deep convolutional neural networks including ResNet~\cite{he2016deep}, VGG~\cite{simonyan2014very} and SE-Net~\cite{hu2018squeeze}; in which pre-trained, fine tuned and trained from scratch solutions have been considered.
-A key factor for these impressive results is the assumption of a large corpus of labelled data.
+} \IEEEPARstart{I}n this era of big data, deep learning (DL) has reported astonishing results for different tasks in computer vision.
+For the task of image classification, a major breakthrough has been reported in the setting of supervised learning.
+In this context, the majority of methods are based on deep convolutional neural networks e.g.~\cite{simonyan2014very,he2016deep}, in which pre-trained, fine-tuned and trained from scratch solutions have been considered.
+A key factor for these impressive results is the assumption of a large and well-representative corpus of labelled data.
 These labels can be generated either by humans or automatically on proxy tasks.
-However, obtaining well-annotated labels is expensive and time consuming, and one should account for human bias and uncertainty that adversely effect the classification output.
-These drawbacks have motivated semi-supervised learning (SSL) to be a focus of great interest in the community.
+However, obtaining well-annotated labels is expensive, time consuming and one should account for the inherent human bias and uncertainty that adversely effect the classification output.
+These drawbacks have motivated semi-supervised learning (SSL)~\cite{chapelle2006semi,zhu2009introduction} to be a great focus of interest for the community.

-The key idea of SSL is to leverage on labelled and unlabelled data to produce a good classification output.
-The desirable advantages of this setting is that one can decrease the dependency on a large amounts of well-annotated data whilst gaining further understanding of the relationships in the data.
-The body of literature has reported promising results in semi-supervised learning using both the transductive (e.g~\cite{zhu2002learning,zhou2004learning,wang2008graph,zhu2002learning5,joachims2003transductive,hein2010inverse,zhang2011fast}) and inductive (e.g.~\cite{zhu2005harmonic,delalleau2005efficient,belkin2006manifold}) philosophies.
-More recently, the power of deep nets has also been applied in the SSL context - examples are~\cite{rasmus2015semi,laine2016temporal,tarvainen2017mean,miyato2018virtual,iscen2019label}.
+The key idea of SSL is to leverage on a tiny labelled set and a large unlabelled set to produce a good classification output.
+The desirable advantages of this setting is that one can decrease the dependency on a large amount of well-annotated data whilst gaining further understanding of intrinsic data structures~\cite{chapelle2006semi}.
+The body of literature has reported promising results, from the classic perspective, for semi-supervised classification using both transductive (e.g~\cite{zhu2002learning,zhou2004learning,wang2008graph,zhu2002learning5,joachims2003transductive,hein2010inverse,zhang2011fast}) and inductive (e.g.~\cite{zhu2005harmonic,delalleau2005efficient,belkin2006manifold}) philosophies.
+Those techniques seek to infer the labels for the large unlabelled set, relying solely on the tiny labelled set as prior, by minimising a given energy (i.e., energy models~\cite{chapelle2006semi,zhu2002learning,zhou2004learning}).
+More recently, deep learning has also been applied in the SSL context - examples are~\cite{rasmus2015semi,laine2016temporal,tarvainen2017mean,miyato2018virtual}, where strong augmentations and costly optimisation schemes are key for the outstanding performance.
+Both perspectives have shown potentials but they still have limitations.
+Whilst energy models rely on hand-crafted features that are difficult to generalise, deep learning techniques lack of a well-defined~theory.